 We want you to be in control of your health.
 That’s why we also offer optional services such as comprehensive recovery packages and extra touches for you to choose from during your stay with us.

 How to pay

-- You can use private medical insurance (PMI) to access haemorrhoids treatment.
+- You can use private medical insurance (PMI) to access this treatment.
 We work with all major PMI providers in the UK and many internationally

 - You can pay for yourself (self-pay)

 - If you’re paying for yourself, we have finance options available with Chrysalis

 Our dedicated appointments team will arrange for you to meet with one of our renowned consultants.